HONORS COLLEGE SUMMER ENRICHMENT PROGRAM

 How the Program Works

-- Students admitted to the program will receive substantive funding (up to $4000) to help finance their summer experiences.
+- Students admitted to the program will receive substantive funding to help finance their summer experiences.

 - Students in the program will join with a cohort of their peers to participate together in pre- and post-summer developmental workshops.
-Pre-summer workshops will take place May 10-14, 2021, and will be designed to enhance your forthcoming summer experience and help you maximize the impact it has on your future trajectory.
+Pre-summer workshops will take place in-person, in Charleston, on May 10-11, 2022, and will be designed to enhance your forthcoming summer experience and help you maximize the impact it has on your future trajectory.

 - Students will check in virtually with their cohort throughout the summer to share updates on their experiences.

-- Students will bookend their summer with a series of collaborative, post-summer reflection activities in August.
+- Students will bookend their summer with a series of collaborative, post-summer reflection activities on August 27, 2022.

 - Participation in pre- and post-summer activities is required for students to receive funding.